GetStream/stream-video-swift/docusaurus/docs/iOS/advanced/custom-filters.md

 }
 ```

-Next, you need to pass the supported filters to the `StreamVideo` object, via its `VideoConfig`:
+Next, you need to pass the supported filters to the `StreamVideo` object, via its `VideoConfig` and connect the user:

 ```swift
 let streamVideo = StreamVideo(